How to Write an IEP When the Student Has Made No Progress

 Step five: establish the monitoring promise.
 Tell the parent exactly how often they will receive progress data, what the decision rule is for convening a mid-year meeting, and how they can contact you if they have concerns between reviews.
 This last element is the most underused trust-building tool available to IEP teams.

-Self-regulation in the classroom research is relevant to the student's perspective here too.
-If the student is old enough to participate meaningfully in the IEP meeting, their voice about what has and has not been helpful is both legally appropriate and practically valuable.
-Students who participate in their own IEP meetings demonstrate better self-advocacy and greater investment in their goals (Martin et al., 2006).
+Self-regulation in the classroom research also matters when you consider the learner's view.
+If the learner is old enough to take part meaningfully in the IEP meeting, ask what has and has not helped.
+Their voice is both legally appropriate and practically valuable.
+Learners who participate in their own IEP meetings demonstrate better self-advocacy and greater investment in their goals (Martin et al., 2006).

 IDEA mandates reevaluation every three years for learners with disabilities.
 The law lets you reevaluate sooner if a learner's progress warrants it.
 A prolonged lack of progress strongly suggests a need for reevaluation.